MattB859/MS2-Space-Attack-game/README.md

         2. The Hero Image and header immediately lets visitors know what the website is all about.

-        3. The user has three options, click the call to action button, click the links in the navigation bar or scroll down to learn more about the restaurant.
+        3. The visitor is able start playing the game right away, instructions at the bottom of the page tell users how to play the game.

-    2. As a First Time Visitor, I want to easily be able to navigate throughout the site to find content.
+    2. As a First Time Visitor, I want the game controls to be simple and easy to use.

-        1. The website has been designed to be user-friendly and never to entrap the user.
-At the top of each page there is a clean navigation bar, each link describes what section of the website or page they will end up on.

-        2. At the bottom of the first 3 pages there is a redirection button which navigates back to the top of the page to ensure the user always has somewhere to go and does not feel trapped as they get to the bottom of the page.

-        3. On the Contact Us Page, after a form response is submitted, the page refreshes and the user is brought back to the main home page.
+        1. The game has been designed to be user-friendly for all ages.

+        2. For desktop and laptop computers the "spacebar" is used to control the game visitors can find Instructions at the bottom of the page.

+        2. For mobile and tablet devices visitors can simple control the game by tapping their screens.

-    3. As a Returning Visitor, I want to find all social media links so that I can follow the pages and keep up to date with new content posted.
+    3. As a Returning Visitor, I want to be able to play the game on multiple devices.

-        1. All social media links can be found at the footer of every page and will open a new tab for the user and more information can be found on the page.

-        2. The user can scroll to the bottom of the page to find the Instagram, Facebook, Twitter, and YouTube icons and with one click will be directed to the social media page which will open in a new tab to ensure they can get back to the website easily.

-        3. If the user is on the "Contact" page they will also have access to all social media icons in the footer so they never have to feel restricted on any page.
+        1. The game is fully responsive on mobile and tablet devices.

+        2. Users can play the game on the go and never feel restricted to a computer.

     -   #### Frequent User Goals